running-machin/video_summarizer/README.md

 # Video Summarization

 ## Quick setup
-In case, If you want to quickly setup and test the repository,
+In case, If you want to quickly setup and test the repository, this [script](https://github.com/running-machin/video_summarizer/blob/main/run_summarizer.sh) is tested on `Python 3.12.2`
 ```
 sh run_summarizer.sh
 ```
-It is a shell script that downloads the SumMe dataset and preprocess it.
+It is a [shell script](https://github.com/running-machin/video_summarizer/blob/main/run_summarizer.sh) that downloads the SumMe dataset and preprocess it.
 And then, train a SUM-GAN model on it.
-But you might need to install the requirements.
-If not follow the regular installation
+Or follow the regular installation below.

 ## Installation
 First, please clone this repository.
 ```